For the purposes of these Regulations:

 They can provide evidence of extra-mural studies to improve their academic standing

 Eligibility for examination

-- Students must have attended at least 80% of the scheduled semester class periods for each course and have completed all course requirements
+Students will be eligible to sit for an examination if they have fulfilled the following conditions: Students must have attended at least 80% of the scheduled semester class periods for each course and have completed all course requirements

-- Students must not have missed more than 10 consecutive days of class
+Students must not have missed more than 10 consecutive days of class

 NB: Under extenuating circumstances, the DPAA in consultation with the Dean of Students, the respective Faculty Dean, and Course Instructor, may waive the attendance requirements

 Modes of Examinations